Isochrony: Syllable timing

 In a syllable-timed language, every syllable is perceived as taking up roughly the same amount of time, though the absolute length of time depends on the prosody.
 Syllable-timed languages tend to give syllables approximately equal prominence and generally lack reduced vowels.

-French, Italian, Spanish, Romanian, Brazilian Portuguese, Icelandic, Cantonese, Mandarin Chinese, Georgian, Romanian, Armenian, Turkish and Korean are commonly quoted as examples of syllable-timed languages.
-This type of rhythm was originally metaphorically referred to as "machine-gun rhythm" because each underlying rhythmical unit is of the same duration, similar to the transient bullet noise of a machine-gun.
+French, Italian, Spanish, Romanian, Brazilian Portuguese, Icelandic, Singlish, Cantonese, Mandarin Chinese, Armenian, Turkish, Korean and many Indian languages (such as Hindi, Urdu, Punjabi, Tamil, Odia, Bengali, etc.; to name a few) are commonly quoted as examples of syllable-timed languages.
+This type of rhythm was originally metaphorically referred to as "machine-gun rhythm" because each underlying rhythmical unit is of the same duration, similar to the transient bullet noise of a machine gun.

 Since the 1950s, speech scientists have tried to show the existence of equal syllable durations in the acoustic speech signal without success.
 More recent research claims that the duration of consonantal and vocalic intervals is responsible for syllable-timed perception.

 Mora timing

 Some languages like Japanese, Gilbertese, Slovak and Ganda also have regular pacing but are mora-timed, rather than syllable-timed.
 In Japanese, a V or CV syllable takes up one timing unit.
-Japanese does not have vowel length or diphthongs but double vowels, so CVV takes twice the time as CV.
-A final /N/ also takes as much time as a CV syllable and, at least in poetry, so does the extra length of a geminate consonant.
-However, colloquial language is less settled than poetic language, and the rhythm may vary from one region to another or with time.
+Japanese does not have diphthongs but double vowels, so CVV takes roughly twice the time as CV.
+A final /N/ also takes roughly as much time as a CV syllable, as does the extra length of a geminate consonant.

 Ancient Greek and Vedic Sanskrit were also strictly mora-timed.
+Classical Persian was also mora-timed, though most modern dialects are not.
+Mora-timing is still common when reciting classical Persian poetry and music.

 Stress timing

 In a stress-timed language, syllables may last different amounts of time, but there is perceived to be a fairly constant amount of time (on average) between consecutive stressed syllables.
 Consequently, unstressed syllables between stressed syllables tend to be compressed to fit into the time interval: if two stressed syllables are separated by a single unstressed syllable, as in delicious tea, the unstressed syllable will be relatively long, while if a larger number of unstressed syllables intervenes, as in tolerable tea, the unstressed syllables will be shorter.

 Stress-timing is sometimes called Morse-code rhythm, but any resemblance between the two is only superficial.
 Stress-timing is strongly related to vowel reduction processes.
-English, Thai, Lao, German, Russian, Danish, Swedish, Catalan, Norwegian, Faroese, Dutch, European Portuguese, and Persian are typical stress-timed languages.
-Some stress-timed languages retain unreduced vowels.
+English, Russian, Thai, Lao, (non-Swiss) German, Dutch, Danish, Faroese, European Portuguese, and Iranian Persian are typical stress-timed languages.
+Some stress-timed languages (for example Arabic) retain unreduced vowels.